bhauman/figwheel-main/docs/docs/compile_config.md

    [stop-builds start-builds build-once reset clean status]])}
 ```

-As you can see there are two sections one displaying the current
+As you can see there are two sections; one displaying the current
 **config options for Figwheel** and one displaying the **final compile
 options** to be sent to the ClojureScript compiler.